hanyazou/TelloPy/README.md

 ## Hand_motion Tello controller.

-You can find a hand_motion controller for the Tello in this project (https://github.com/GalBrandwine/HalloPy), and controll your tello using only your hand movements!
+You can find a hand_motion controller for the Tello in this project: https://github.com/GalBrandwine/HalloPy, and controll your tello using hand movements!